SCRT-HQ/VaporShell/docs/glossary/Add-VSIoTAnalyticsPipelineDatastore.md

 ## SYNOPSIS
 Adds an AWS::IoTAnalytics::Pipeline.Datastore resource property to the template.
-The 'datastore' activity that specifies where to store the processed data.
+The datastore activity that specifies where to store the processed data.

 ## SYNTAX